Interactive System Build

 Do the following:

-1. boot from CD in custom mode;
+1. boot from CD in the regular mode;

-4. execute command cl-builder in your terminal;
+4. execute cl-builder in console;

 6. type exit to exit chroot;